dustinkredmond/dustinkredmond/README.md

 ### Thanks for visiting

 I'm a self-taught software developer currently working in a non-developer role at work.
-I've been writing code since I was 13 years old, even longer if you consider HTML a programming language. (although I wouldn't agree, it's HTML, not HTPL)
+I've been writing code since I was 13 years old; I got my start using the LAMPP stack (Linux, Apache, MySQL, PHP and Perl).

 I usually find myself hacking together some neat little tool here and there, and I fancy